Mr. TyDi: A Multi-lingual Benchmark for Dense Retrieval

 \paragraph{BM25} We report results with bag-of-words BM25, a strong traditional IR baseline, with the implementation provided by Pyserini~\cite{yang2017anserini,Lin_etal_SIGIR2021_Pyserini}, which is built on the open-source Lucene search library.
 Lucene provides language-specific analyzers for nine of the eleven languages in \mrtydi; for these languages, we used the Lucene implementations.
 For Telugu (Te) and Swahili (Sw), since Lucene does not provide any language-specific implementations, we simply used its whitespace analyzer.
 We report BM25 scores on two conditions, with default and tuned $k_1$ and $b$ parameters; the default settings are $k_1=0.9, b=0.4$.
 Tuning was performed on the development set, on a per-language basis, via grid search on $k_1 \in [0.1, 1.6]$ and $b \in [0.1, 1.0]$, with step size $0.1$, optimizing MRR@100.

-\paragraph{mDPR} Dense passage retriever (DPR) by \citet{karpukhin-etal-2020-dense} is a well-known bi-encoder model for open-domain QA that separately encodes questions and snippets from Wikipedia using trained BERT encoders.
-Retrieval is performed using nearest neighbor search on the dense representations in terms of inner products.

-In this work, we adapted DPR to mono-lingual retrieval in different non-English languages by simply replacing BERT with multi-lingual BERT (mBERT),\footnote{Specifically, the \texttt{ bert-base-multilingual-cased} model provided by HuggingFace~\cite{wolf-etal-2020-transformers}.} but otherwise keeping all other aspects of the training procedure identical.
+\paragraph{mDPR} Dense passage retriever (DPR) by \citet{karpukhin-etal-2020-dense} is a well-known bi-encoder model for open-domain QA that we adapt to mono-lingual retrieval in non-English languages by simply replacing BERT with multi-lingual BERT (mBERT),\footnote{Specifically, the \texttt{ bert-base-multilingual-cased} model provided by HuggingFace~\cite{wolf-etal-2020-transformers}.} but otherwise keeping all other aspects of the training procedure identical.
 This adaptation, which we call mDPR, was trained on the English QA dataset Natural Questions~\cite{kwiatkowski2019natural} using Facebook's open-source codebase.

 Our retrieval experiments with mDPR can be characterized as zero shot:\ We applied the same mBERT document encoder to convert passages from all eleven languages into dense vectors; similarly, we applied the same mBERT question encoder to all questions.
 Retrieval in each language was performed using Facebook's Faiss library for nearest neighbor search~\cite{FAISS}; we used the FlatIP indexes.
 Experiments were conducted using the same codebase as the DPR replication experiments of~\citet{ma2021replication}, with the Pyserini toolkit~\cite{Lin_etal_SIGIR2021_Pyserini} .